boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-and-bold-reports-in-an-ack-cluster.md

     ```
    >**Note:** The IDP version of Bold BI or Bold Reports should be same.

-4. Set `IsCommonLogin` property to be `true` for Bold BI and Bold Reports.
+4. Set the `IsCommonLogin` property as `true` for Bold BI and Bold Reports.
      ![Product Json](/helm/docs/images/reports.png)

 5. Refer to the document below to activate the License either by using your login credentials or by an offline unlock key for Bold Reports.